iifl-logo

 Amount of revenue recognition in respect of price contracts has been identified as a Key Audit Matter considering that: 2.
 Involved Information Technology (‘IT?) specialists to assess the design and operating effectiveness of the key IT controls relating to revenue recognition and in particular:

-y We performed test of details and tested on a sample basis contracts and documents for unearned revenue and amounts included in contract assets.
+We performed test of details and tested on a sample basis contracts and documents for unbilled and unearned revenue and amounts included in contract assets.

 4. Assessed the adequacy and appropriateness of disclosures made in standalone financial statements in compliance with applicable Indian Accounting Standards and applicable financial reporting framework.

-Impairment of the Company?s investments in and loans granted to subsidiaries and joint ventures and other receivables from subsidiaries and joint ventures (Also refer Note 2.2(o), 4, 6 and 10 to the standalone financial statements) As at March 31, 2024, the Company has investments in and loans granted to subsidiaries and joint ventures amounting of Rs 45,712.47 crore and of Rs 14,250.69 crore respectively.
+Impairment of the Company?s investments in and loans granted to subsidiaries and joint ventures and other receivables from subsidiaries and joint ventures (Also refer Note 2.2(m), 4, 6 and 10 to the standalone financial statements).
 1. We obtained an understanding, assessed and tested the design and operating effectiveness of the Company?s key controls related to impairment evaluation process.

-5. We have tested the mathematical accuracy of the cash flow projections and fair valuation computation;
+6. We have tested the mathematical accuracy of the valuation.

 The Company?s Board of Directors is responsible for the other information.
-The other information comprises the information included in the Director?s report and Management Discussion and Analysis but does not include the standalone financial statements and our auditor?s report thereon.
+The other information comprises the information included in the Director?s Report but does not include the standalone financial statements and our auditor?s report thereon.

 Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.